openfido/cyme-extract/docs/Post_processing/Write_glm.md

 GLM_MODIFY,modify.csv
 ~~~

-The file `modify.csv` specifies that the shunt capacitor `L675CAP` on phase A switch is to be removed.
+The file `modify.csv` specifies that the shunt capacitor `L675CAP` on phase A is to be removed.

+File `modify.csv`:
 ~~~
 CA_L675CAP,switchA,OPEN
 ~~~